smattymatty/mathew-storm-site/writing_content/Chapter 1 - The Arrival.md

 # Chapter 1 - The Arrival

 The chains had been lighter than expected.
-Not because they were made of lesser iron - Sisyphus could feel the weight in every link - but because after an eternity of pushing stone up an endless slope, anything that didn't roll back down felt almost like freedom.
+They weren't made with lesser iron, Sisyphus could feel the weight in every link, but after an eternity of pushing stone up an endless slope, anything that didn't roll back down felt almost like freedom.

 Almost.